Wildfire on Maui kills at least 6, damages over 270 structures as it sweeps through historic town

 This story was edited to correct that Bissen is the mayor of the County of Maui, not Lahaina.

-Sinco Kelleher reported from Honolulu.
+Sinco Kelleher reported from Honolulu and Weber from Los Angeles.
 Associated Press writer Beatrice Dupuy in New York contributed to this report.

 Credit: AP